markcornwell/foochess/README.md

 You will need the Glorious Glasgow Haskell Compilation System.
 You can download an installer for it from http://haskell.org.
-I had good experiences downloading the Haskell platform installer for Mac OS which includes the Cabal package installer.
+I had good experiences downloading the Haskell platform installer for Mac OS.
 Linux, OS X, and Windows are suppored.

 ## USAGE